n-claes/legolas/docs/content/pylbo/about_pylbo.md

 The entire Pylbo source code is formatted using [Black](https://github.com/psf/black), which automatically takes care of trailing whitespaces, improper indents etc. We explicitly check the formatting during our [automated tests](../../testing/test_pylbo/).
-Hence, if you want to make changes to the Pylbo source code, make sure that everything is properly formatted.
+Hence, if you want to make changes to the Pylbo source code, make sure that everything is properly formatted or the automated tests will fail.
 You can either run Black yourself after you have finished editing, or you can do this automatically using [pre-commit](https://pre-commit.com) hooks.
 Up to you.

+We also run [flake8](https://flake8.pycqa.org/en/latest/) as style enforcement.

+More information on how these style and formatting tools are configured can be found [here](../../testing/test_pylbo/#running-the-style-checks).